 These symptoms may indicate you have contracted a parasite that has manifested into a full-blown infection requiring treatment.

-“Where you’re traveling is the most important thing,” says Dr. Williams.
-“According to the common diseases and travel alerts for that area, we’ll make a determination for the medications you might need and what preventive measures you would need to prevent illness.”
+“Where you’re traveling is the most important thing,” Dr. Williams says.
+“According to the common diseases and travel alerts for that area, we’ll make a determination about the medications you might need and what preventive measures you would need to prevent illness.”

 Schedule your annual physical with a Piedmont primary care physician.
 Save time, book online.